bconsentino5/game_dev1/first_game/README.md

 - 2:55 he suggested i clean up some of my functions, so im working on that
 - 3:00 working on end game
 - 3:26 done
+-next day-
+- 9:13 adding "collect hearts" feature
+- 11:45 i can't get that to work. i give up. i'm changing my faucet to be that you just reset to 3 lives when you upgrade a level. i will try to add the extra hearts another time done